How to Run Docker on a VM

 The hardware resources that Docker uses live in a sandbox.
 That means that though the host OS and the Docker container use the same CPU and same CPU cycles, the threads that the Docker container uses have a big fence around them.
 The same is true for memory and other system components.

 Running another OS inside a Docker container isn’t true virtualization.
-However, that doesn’t mean you can’t simulate a virtualized environment with it.
+However, that doesn’t mean you can’t simulate a virtualized environment with Docker.
 For example, search the Docker Hub for “Xfce.”
 You’ll find containers that host full OS versions of Ubuntu with the Xfce desktop.

 Here’s a quick set of instructions for running a Docker container with Ubuntu: